jrcunning/STJ2012/README.md

-This repository contains all of the raw data and analysis scripts to accompany the manuscript:
+This repository contains all of the raw data, code, and supplemental information for the manuscript:

 # Using high-throughput sequencing of ITS2 to describe *Symbiodinium* metacommunities in St. John, U.S. Virgin Islands
 ### Authors: Ross Cunning, Ruth D. Gates, Peter J. Edmunds